 This is why they asked their Sydney songwriter friend, Keppie Coutts, to work with them on creating eight original songs to be interspersed throughout the audiobook, in between the textual narrative.
-The audiobook will not be a pale aural imitation of the physical book but will create a more atmospheric audio mood.
+The audiobook is not a pale aural imitation of the physical book but creates a more atmospheric audio mood.
 Through music and song, they can represent some of the bursts, range and depth of emotions felt by women in the years of mothering young children in a way they can’t through text alone.

 This layering of intellect and emotion, the shifting from text to song, from thinking to feeling, the toggling between the cerebral and the embodied, is exactly what is required of mothers too.
 In this way, by taking down the boundaries between art forms, and messing things up a little, they hope to give readers – and listeners – a richer, more complex experience.

-The MOTHERTONGUES album of songs will also be available for readers of the physical book to stream for free.
+The MOTHERTONGUES album of songs is available for readers of the physical book - and anybody who is interested! - to stream for free here.